apiverve/profanityfilter.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new profanityfilterQueryOptions {
+var queryOptions = new ProfanityFilterQueryOptions {
   text = "Today is so damn hot!
 Why the hell would anyone go outside?",
   mask = "*"
 };